My brief education and research story so far:

 Pastoral support roles in the Department:

-Teacher of University study skills and supporter of School-to-University and University-to-work transitions
+Within my courses: teacher of university study skills and supporter of school-to-university and university-to-work transitions

-Mental Health First Aider and MHFA trainer.
-I see 2-6 students a week as well as some staff to discuss mental health concerns and questions and signpost the support that is available and the hopeful likelihood of recovery from mental ill health.
-I deliver bespoke sessions on mental health awareness and support across College and am trained to deliver 4 hour, 1 day and 2 day MHFA courses.
+Mental Health First Aider (MHFA) and MHFA instructor.
+I regularly chat with students as well as some staff to discuss their mental health concerns and questions and I can signpost the support that is available and emphasise the hopeful likelihood of recovery from mental ill health.
+I deliver bespoke sessions on mental health awareness and support across College and I am trained to deliver 4 hour, 1 day and 2 day MHFA England courses and trained in suicide prevention and bereavement support.

 Other Departmental contributions:

-Contributor to the Life Sciences’ DNA summer schools
+Contributor to the Life Sciences and College's summer schools

 Schools science competition first stage judge and host

-Ran a Biology lab session for Year 12 school students for Imperial Outreach
+Ran lab session for Year 12 school students for Imperial Outreach

 Contributed some of my work on peer review of academic writing to a FoNS educational technology day.